 Vinegar is excellent at breaking down rust.
 You can even use it to remove rust from gardening tools and things like that.

 We hope this look at the many uses of bicarbonate of soda and vinegar around the home has been helpful.
 There are properly even more uses for this powerful cleaning crime-fighting team that we couldn’t think of.

 So, go forth and explore the magic of bicarbonate of soda and vinegar and see why it could easily replace most of the cleaning products in your home.
-Check out some places to buy it here.

 In The Wash is your guide to the best laundry and cleaning products, tips and tricks.
 Our mission is to solve the UK’s cleaning and laundry dilemmas!